Contactless Connect

 But sometimes, we are our own biggest security risk.
 If we’re used to sharing every moment online, it becomes difficult to protect our personal information.
 The more we reveal, the easier it is for hackers, scammers, and even nosy acquaintances to take advantage of us.

-Let’s talk about how to protect your social media accounts and keep your love life private and secure online.
+Let’s talk about how to keep your love life private, avoid common mistakes, and protect yourself online.

 1. Think Twice Before Sharing Personal Details

 Oversharing online can put you at risk.
-Posting details like your full birthday, relationship status, or even vacation plans can make you an easy target for identity theft, phishing scams, or even burglary.
+Posting details like your full birthday, relationship status, or upcoming vacation plans can make you an easier target for identity theft, phishing scams, or even burglary.

 💡 Best practices for online safety and privacy: